-Officers' emoluments 2019 £'000 2018 £'000 Aggregate emoluments (excluding pension contributions but includes N.I and allowances) for all directors employed during the year as detailed on page 4.
-399 360 The emoluments of the Chief Executive (excluding pension emoluments but includes N.I and allowances) 113 105 Aggregate pension contributions in relation to the above key management personnel 35 32

-No payments or fees or other remuneration was made to the Board members during the year.
+Officers' emoluments 2020 £'000 2019 £'000 Aggregate emoluments (excluding pension contributions) for all directors employed during the year (four) as detailed on page 4.
+411 399 The emoluments of the Chief Executive (excluding pension emoluments) 116 113 Aggregate pension contributions in relation to the above key management personnel 36 35 No payments or fees or other remuneration was made to the Board members during the year.
+The number of directors whose emoluments (excluding pension contribution) paid were: